Undergraduate Course

 Teaching

-• Learn through a combination of lectures, laboratory sessions and coursework
+• Courses are taught by a combination of lectures, laboratory work, assignments, and individual and group projects.

-• Gain experience collating and interpreting data, and reporting findings clearly and concisely
+• Gain experience collating and interpreting data, and reporting findings clearly and concisely.

-• Participate in an optional one-week summer school learning from NHS professionals
+• Participate in an optional one-week summer school learning from NHS professionals.

 Assessment

-• Degrees are awarded on the results of your written examinations together with continual assessments of your practical work and coursework
+• Degrees are awarded on the results of your written examinations together with continual assessments of your practical work and coursework.

-• Contribute towards real-world research projects in your final year of study
+• Contribute towards real-world research projects in your final year of study.

 Fees and funding